RedHatInsights/bonfire/README.md

 oc apply -f k8s_resources.json -n $NAMESPACE
 ```

-## Running a local qontract-server
+### Running a local qontract-server

+For testing/debug purposes, instead of committing changes directly to app-interface, you can run
+your own local copy of the app-interface API server.

 1. Clone https://github.com/app-sre/qontract-server
 2. Clone the internal `app-interface` repo